inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 the test suites that are generated are placed within the `lib/us_core_test_kit/generated` directory.

-Never update files in teh `generated` directory manually, as they will be overwritten when the next time the files are regenerated.
+Never update files in the `generated` directory manually, as they will be overwritten when the next time the files are regenerated.

 To regenerate the files, run: